 The Specific Learner: needs to be challenged and uses hands-on activities to deepen his understanding of concepts; well suited for learning under a mentor

-Hop on over to Edudemic.com (just click on the link and it will open up in a new tab), for a more detailed description of 7 distinct styles of learning:
+For those of you who love to dig deeper, hop on over to Edudemic.com, for a more detailed description of 7 distinct styles of learning:

-While the information there may help you, I understand that it may also overwhelm!
+While the information there may help you, I understand that it may also overwhelm you!
 Bear in mind a few things:

 Now what do I do?